circuitdojo/docs/src/air-quality-wing/zephyr-examples.md

 [Here's the code.](https://github.com/circuitdojo/air-quality-wing-zephyr-demo)

+**Prebuilt binaries are also [located here.](https://github.com/circuitdojo/air-quality-wing-zephyr-demo/suites/4487788218/artifacts/119565482)** Not all binaries will work out of the box.
+Golioth binaries require you to edit `golioth.conf` before using. ([See below.](#golioth-configuration))

 ## Sample descriptions
 The code is a a work in progress but includes a BLE example, nRF9160 Feather example an standalone sample.